TGAC/grassroots-docs/readme.md

 * [Job tracker](https://github.com/TGAC/grassroots-job-tracker): Any services that carry out analytical or processing tasks can be registered with a Django pipeline monitoring tool to let users keep track of running jobs or retrieve results from completed service processes

-A list of all of the available components and their documentation is available [here]().
+A list of all of the available components and their documentation is available [here](components.md).
+Grassroots is to be as modular and adaptable as possible so there are many levels of configuration within the system which are detailed in the [configuration guide](configuration.md).

+## Available sites

+There is a [public Grassroots server](https://grassroots.tools) running at the Earlham Institute.
+There is also a [demo](https://grassroots.tools/demo) site with complete instructions with on how it was built that has its [services](https://grassroots.tools/demo/service/) and its [field trials portal](https://grassroots.tools/demo/fieldtrial/all).